 The city's popular Washington Park lies at the intersection of S. Downing St. & E. Louisiana Ave.
 Dubbed"Wash Park" by locals, the running and bike paths make for prime people-watching as well as enjoyable exercising.
 Visitors can also fish in several lakes free of charge, or wander through the fragrant flower gardens.
 Tennis and basketball courts are also available at the park for fitness enthusiasts.
 On any given weekend, you're likely to find volleyball games that you can jump in.

-Denver's City Park is located at 17th Ave. and York St., and serves as the home of several Denver attractions.
+Denver's City Park is located at 17th Ave. and York St., and serves as the home of several top attractions in Denver.
 The Denver Zoo and the Denver Museum of Nature & Science both were established on the grounds of City Park, which also includes a public golf course on its grounds.
 Free activities in the park include City Park Jazz in the summer months, as well as festivals such as the Denver Black Arts Festival in July.
 The park also boasts numerous walking and running trails, although it is not as crowded as Washington Park.

 Visitors can tour the grounds of the Four Mile Historic Park at 715 S. Forest St. for free, although there is an admission charge to visit the museum.
 The park lies along the banks of Cherry Creek and served as a wagon stop during frontier days.
 The Four Mile Historic Park is open from 12 noon-4 p.m. on Wednesday-Friday, and 12 noon-4 p.m. on Saturday and Sunday.
 Call 720-865-0800 for more information.